With Benedict resigning, can Latin American claim papacy?

 The region already represents 42 percent of the world's 1.2 billion-strong Catholic population, the largest single block in the Church, compared to 25 percent in its European heartland.

 After the Pole John Paul and German-born Benedict, the post once reserved for Italians is now open to all.
-The new pope will be the man that the cardinals who elect him at the next conclave think will guide the Church best.
+Who gets the nod depends on the profile of the new pope that the cardinals who elect him at the next conclave think will guide the Church best.

 Two senior Vatican officials recently dropped surprisingly clear hints about possible successors.
 The upshot of their remarks is that the next pope could well be from Latin America.